Samuel Wright (nonconformist): Life

 He was one of the continuators of the unfinished commentary of Matthew Henry, his part being St. James's Epistle.

 Personal

-Wright was the eldest son of James Wright, was born at Retford, Nottinghamshire, on 30 Jan.
-1682–3.
-His grandfather, John Wright (d.
+Wright was the eldest son of James Wright, born at Retford, Nottinghamshire, on 30 January 1683.
+His grandfather was John Wright (d.
 1 Feb.
 1684–5).
-After long illness.
-He became nonconformist through the influence of William Cotton, a wealthy ironmaster of Wortley, near Sheffield, whose daughter Elinor (d.
+After long illness, he became a nonconformist through the influence of William Cotton, a wealthy ironmaster of Wortley, near Sheffield, whose daughter Elinor (d.
 1695) he married.
 He died on 3 April 1746, and was buried in the south aisle of Stoke Newington church, where is a Latin inscription (by Hughes) to his memory.
 Funeral sermons were preached by his brother-in-law Obadiah Hughes, and John Milner of Peckham.

 His father, James Wright (d.
 1694), was educated at Lincoln College, Oxford (B.A.
 1669), and Magdalene College, Cambridge (M.A. in December 1673).
 He preached at Attercliffe and Retford as a nonconformist.